JuliaGenAI/RAGTools.jl/docs/src/index.md

 ```@meta
-CurrentModule = RAGTools
+CurrentModule = RAG
 ```

-# RAGTools
+# RAG

-RAGTools.jl is a battle-tested package for building Retrieval-Augmented Generation (RAG) applications in Julia.
-Originally part of [PromptingTools.jl](https://svilupp.github.io/PromptingTools.jl/dev/), it has been carved out into a standalone package after proving its value in production use cases for over a year.
+RAG.jl is a battle-tested package for building Retrieval-Augmented Generation (RAG) applications in Julia.
+Originally a sub-module RAGTools in [PromptingTools.jl](https://svilupp.github.io/PromptingTools.jl/dev/), it has been carved out into a standalone package after proving its value in production use cases for over a year.

 The package focuses on high-performance, in-memory RAG pipelines that leverage Julia's speed to avoid the complexity of cloud-hosted vector databases.
 It seamlessly integrates with PromptingTools.jl to support a wide range of AI models and providers.
 However, if you need vector database support, you can simply overload the necessary functions in the pipeline (see the [RAG Interface](#RAG Interface) section for more details).